 Oneg Shabbat includes the blessing on wine and bread and a social gathering immediately following the Shabbat Services.
 Bet Tikvah encourages members to share the planning and buying responsibilities associated with the oneg.
 It is a wonderful way to celebrate a special occasion or to just celebrate being part of Bet Tikvah.
+The number of people attending services varies, but a good estimate is 15 to 20.

 What the sponsor needs to bring: